Free URL Parser / Query String Splitter

 What is a URL?

-A Uniform Resource Locator specifies the exact location of a resource and how to retrieve it.
-It’s like having both an address and directions to reach a destination.
-URLs typically use protocols like HTTP or FTP to define the access method.
+The Uniform Resource Locator (URL) is both the exact location and retrieval instructions of a resource, similar to having an address and written directions for getting to a location.
+Most URLs will utilize HTTP or FTP to specify the method of access.

 scheme://username:password@subdomain.domain.tld:port/path/file-name.suffix?query-string#fragment